ruby-grape/grape/README.markdown

 * [Grape Google Group](http://groups.google.com/group/ruby-grape)
 * [Grape Wiki](https://github.com/intridea/grape/wiki)

-## Stable Release

-You're reading the documentation for the next release of Grape, which should be 0.2.4.
-The current stable release is [0.2.3](https://github.com/intridea/grape/blob/v0.2.3/README.markdown).

 ## Installation

 Grape is available as a gem, to install it just install the gem: